The Best Microphones for Vloggers, Podcasters and Filmmakers

 A condenser mic is made of a lightweight diaphragm fixed to a case and suspended over a backplate.
 When soundwaves hit the diaphragm, it vibrates toward and away from the backplate, which transfers waves into electrical signals that are picked up by the mic’s electrical field.
 Condensers are known for capturing vocals and higher frequencies with great detail and accuracy.

 By comparison, a dynamic mic features a magnet, coil and diaphragm.
 When sound waves vibrate the dynamic mic’s diaphragm, it vibrates the coil, which the magnetic field translates into electrical signals.
-Dynamic mics, which are usually larger and more rugged than condensers, are often used to record musical instruments, but they’re also frequently used to pick up the voices of television broadcasters.
+Dynamic mics, which are usually larger and more rugged than condensers, are often used to record musical instruments.
+They’re also frequently used to pick up the voices of television broadcasters, which makes them a good option for podcasters.